 A Daughter's dilemma

-I got a second place in the school’s singing contest, hooray!
+I got second place in the school’s singing contest, hooray!

 With a hollow victory, I feared your disdain.

-Is how I conquered my fear, and let my voice flow?
+Is that I conquered my fear, and let my voice flow.

-I hear your screams though, but my judgement gets blurred,
+I hear you though, but my judgement gets blurred,

 I can’t quite differentiate the right from the absurd.

-The fear of losing you, a constant, gnawing dread,
+The fear of losing you, a cold, sharp dread,

 Decades later, still, in the mirror, I can see,